angular-ui/angular-ui-OLDREPO/modules/directives/date/README.md

 ## Working with ng-model

-The ui-date directive plays nicely with ng-model and validation directives such as required.
+The ui-date directive plays nicely with ng-model and validation directives such as ng-required.

 If you add the ng-model directive to same the element as ui-date then the picked date is automatically synchronized with the model value.
 The ui-date directive stores and expects the model value to be a standard javascript Date object.

-### required directive
+### ng-required directive

 If you apply the required directive to element then the form element is invalid until a date is picked.

-Note: if you apply the required directive to a div then you must explictly set it to "true":
+Note: Remember that the ng-required directive must be explictly set, i.e. to "true".
+This is especially true on divs:

-    <div ui-date="dateOptions" name="DateOfBirth" required="true"></div>
+    <div ui-date="dateOptions" name="DateOfBirth" ng-required="true"></div>